StefanScherer/dockerfiles-windows/registry/README.md

 ### Edit your Docker Engine config file

-On the second Windows Server 2016 or 1709 machine add your local registry from the first Windows Server 2016 machine.
+On the second Windows Server machine add your local registry from the first Windows Server 2016 machine.
 In this example the IP address of the first Windows Server 2016 machine is 192.168.254.133.
 We need to add this as we didn't use certificates to secure the registry.

 ```
 notepad C:\ProgramData\docker\config\daemon.json